pgrill/guidelines/django/README.rst

 and not the other way around, so the tests, instead of describing the requirements will describe the already implemented functionality (which can be wrong).

-Also, by writing tests firsts, you'll have a clear definition of the required public interface, the client requirements and a clear ending point of the development process.
+Also, by writing tests first, you'll have a clear definition of the required public interface, the client requirements and a clear ending point of the development process.
 Once your test suit passes, you've successfully implemented the requirements, of course this doesn't necessarily means you are done, refactor is a key element in the development